ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 where ``<platform>`` is a valid, lowercased machine name (see ``MACHINE`` in :numref:`Section %s <user>` for valid values).

 After loading the workflow, users should follow the instructions printed to the console.
-Usually, the instructions will tell the user to run ``conda activate srw_app``.
+Usually, the instructions will tell the user to run |activate|.
 For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the workflow (replacing ``User.Name`` with their actual username):

 .. code-block:: console